rocketstation/check-if-type/README.md

 # Check If Type

-Check If Type provides helpers to check if argument type is object, array, function
+Check If Type is based on [just](https://github.com/angus-c/just).
+It provides helpers to check if argument type is object, array, function

 ## Installation